icopy-site/awesome/docs/awesome/awesome4girls.md

   - [Women Who Code](https://www.womenwhocode.com) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/a/a4/Flag_of_the_United_States.svg" alt="United States" width="30">

     Women Who Code (WWCode) is a U.S. based 501(c)(3) nonprofit dedicated to inspiring women to excel in technology careers.
-We connect amazing women with other like minded amazing women around the globe who unite under one simple notion – the world of technology is much better with women in it.
+WWCpde connects amazing women with other like minded amazing women around the globe who unite under one simple notion – the world of technology is much better with women in it.

   - [Wonder Women Tech Summit](https://wonderwomentech.com/)